pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 4. Before doing anything else monitor GG and watch for extracts and replicats to be created and started and RUNNING

-    a.
-Open Terminal on DIPC host machine
+- Open Terminal on DIPC host machine
-    b. cd /home/DIPC
+- cd /home/DIPC
-    c.
-Execute ./GGINFO_ALL.sh
+- Execute ./GGINFO_ALL.sh
-    d.
-Ensure both Extract and Replicat are running
+- Ensure both Extract and Replicat are running
 ![](images/200/image200_46.png)

 5. Once all rows are green in the Demo Client, proceed to next step